devara/food-delivery-service/README.md

 The database name is **food-app**.

-I recommend installing [MongoDB Compas](https://www.mongodb.com/try/download/compass), to access the database.
-So, you can check if the data is properly imported into the MongoDB collection.
+I recommend installing [MongoDB Compas](https://www.mongodb.com/try/download/compass) to access the database.
+So, you can check if the data has been properly imported into the MongoDB collection.

 MongoDB access details: